 The Implemented Solvers.
 We experimented with implementations of NPA and NPA-TP, along with two non-Newton solvers.
-All four solvers were implemented using the Weighted Automaton Library (WALi) [Kidd et al. 2007].

-- -One conventional solver used chaotic iteration (implemented using the post algorithm for EWPDSs [Lal et al. 2005], followed by "path_summary" [Reps et al. 2005, Alg.
-4]).
+- -One conventional solver used chaotic iteration (implemented using the post algorithm for EWPDSs [Lal et al. 2005], followed by "path_summary" [Reps et al. 2005]).
 The other used an adaptation of Tarjan's path-expression algorithm [Tarjan 1981a] for interprocedural analysis (the post algorithm for FWPDSs [Lal and Reps 2006], followed by path_summary).
-We refer to these as "EWPDS" and "FWPDS," respectively.15 - -For the Newton solvers, we first applied Tarjan's path-expression algorithm to each CFG of the program to create a system of equations with regular right-hand sides.
+We refer to these as "EWPDS" and "FWPDS," respectively. - -For the Newton solvers, we first applied Tarjan's path-expression algorithm to each CFG of the program to create a system of equations with regular right-hand sides.
 We then applied the differential operator (Defn.
 2.5)-with the extensions presented in §6 and §8-and τ{Reg} for the NPA-TP version.
 The NPA solver used FWPDS to solve each LCFL problem, whereas the NPA-TP solver used the steps given in Alg.
 7.1.